tomcam/ec2-linux2-ami/docs/README.md

 This section is based on [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)

 ## TODO: I think I need to cover
 * [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
-Reason: I wanted to get the fingerprint.
-I
+Reason: I wanted to get the fingerprint and to be able to script things like configuring the firewall.
+That requires AWS CLI access, which requires IAM secrets, which requires the creation of an IAM user, which requires the creation of a group.

 ### Get the instance fingerprint